 Fintan knew about our organisation Jacinta’s Smile.
 The last act of kindness he offered was a head and beard shave in order to raise funds for Jacinta’s Smile.
 For a man of little need for material things or desire for money he raised over €1000.

-Fintan seemed to embody this pain, etched it across his face and carried around the heartache of his broken sole until the day he died.
+Fintan seemed to embody this pain, etched it across his face and carried around the heartache of his broken soul until the day he died.
 As a crutch to his grief Fintan turned to alcohol.

 The day Fintan died was the same day that we as a family chose to bring Declan from the graveyard in Leixlip to the graveyard in Roscommon to be with his sister Jacinta.
 As a family we decided it was best to have them both together.

 Fintan, decided that day not to come with us to follow Declan down in the hearse.
-He spoke to mummy that day saying he would be down on Friday and would visit the grave then.
+He spoke to Mummy that day saying he would be down on Friday and would visit the grave then.
 He went to the shop and as he had done many times before he bought some cans of beer.